Search-Based Software Engineering and AI Foundation Models: Current Landscape and Future Roadmap: FMs for SBSE

-Most of the algorithms used in SBSE also require the definition of the search space, i.e., the range of possible values of the search variables.
+\paragraph{FMs for Search Space Definition.} Most of the algorithms used in SBSE also require the definition of the search space, i.e., the range of possible values of the search variables (\fullref{SB-W1}).
 Having a too big search space can hinder the effectiveness of the search; on the other hand, a too small search space could exclude good solutions.
-FMs can provide a solution in this context.
-For example, for test case generation, they could identify what areas of the input space of the program should be searched to increase the likelihood of generating tests that cover the whole program.
+FMs can provide a solution in this context by utilizing their strength \fullref{FM-S2}.
+For example, for test case generation, they could identify the areas of the program's input space that should be searched to increase the likelihood of generating tests that cover the entire program.
 Moreover, they could also identify the minimum granularity of value change that is meaningful, i.e., that can bring an observable change in the program output.